Eelam War IV: Signing of MoU

 The two sides formalized a Memorandum of Understanding (MoU) on February 22, 2002 and signed a permanent ceasefire agreement (CFA).
 Norway was named mediator, and it was decided that they, together with the other Nordic countries, monitor the ceasefire through a committee of experts named the Sri Lanka Monitoring Mission.
 In August, the government agreed to lift the ban on the LTTE and paved the way for the resumption of direct negotiations with the LTTE.

 LTTE Sea Tiger boat patrolling during the peace.

 Following the signing of the ceasefire agreement, commercial air flights to Jaffna began and the LTTE opened the key A9 highway, which linked government controlled area in the south with Jaffna and ran through LTTE territory, allowing civilian traffic through the Vanni region for the first time in many years.
 Many foreign countries also offered substantial financial support if peace was achieved and optimism grew that an end to the decades long conflict was in sight.

-The much anticipated peace talks began in Sattahip Naval Base, Chonburi Province, Thailand on the September 16 and 5 further rounds followed in Rose Garden, Nakhorn Pathom Province, Norway and Berlin, Germany.
+The much anticipated peace talks began in Sattahip Naval Base, Chonburi Province, Thailand on the September 16, with 5 further rounds following in Rose Garden, Nakhorn Pathom Province, Norway and Berlin, Germany.
 During the talks, both sides agreed to the principle of a federal solution and the Tigers dropped their long standing demand for separate state.
 This was a key compromise from the LTTE, which had always insisted on an independent Tamil state and it also represented a compromise from the government, which had seldom agreed to more than minimal devolution.
 Both sides also exchanged prisoners of war for first time.